 Upper eyelid blepharoplasty

-This is eyelid lifting surgery to remove excess upper eyelid skin, which makes the eyelids droop.
+The upper eyelid blepharoplasty is an eyelid lifting surgery to remove the excess upper eyelid skin, which is causing droopy eyelids.
 We will typically make incisions in the upper eyelid skin crease, where they heal best and will remain well hidden.

-We make the incision along the natural eyelid skin crease a few millimetres above the eyelashes.
-The height of this varies between six and eight millimetres and is commonly lower in Asian blepharoplasty patients who have a naturally low skin crease unless they are comfortable with a result that changes slightly the appearance of the eye to one that is more western.
+We make the incision along the skin crease of the natural eyelid, a few millimetres above the eyelashes.
+The height of this will vary between six and eight millimetres and is commonly lower in patients for Asian blepharoplasty, who have a low skin crease naturally unless they are comfortable with a result that changes slightly the appearance of the eye to one that is more western.

-We then remove an elliptical piece of skin and muscle using a blade and a colorado needle (ultra-sharp microdissection needle designed for precision cutting and coagulation), which greatly reduces bleeding and helps keep the surgery very neat.
+We then remove an elliptical piece of skin and muscle using a blade and a colorado needle (ultra-sharp microdissection needle designed for precision cutting and coagulation), which greatly minimises bleeding and helps ensure the surgery is kept very neat.
 We then close the skin incision using delicate sutures (stitch) and /or Tisseel fibrin adhesive.

-It is also possible that we remove underlying fatty material during the process to get rid of upper bulges (called the medial fat bags), particularly at the inner corner of the upper eyelid.
+We are also able to remove the underlying fatty material when carrying out the procedure, in order to get rid of upper bulges (called the medial fat bags), predominantly at the inner corner of the upper eyelid.